aplteam/MarkAPL/Docs/MarkAPL.md

 This defines parameters specific to this document.

+Rules:

+* The part of the document that is considered to embed parameters ends with either two consecutive empty lines or a line that does not start with neither `[parm]:` or `⍝`.
+* It follows that you may inject single blank lines and any number of lines that start with the APL lamp (`⍝` meaning "Comment") symbol without breaking the parameter definition.

 Notes:
-* Such definitions must be the very first ones in a document.
+* Such definitions must be placed at the top of the document with the important exception that a LeanPub encoding directive (something like `{:: encoding="utf-8" /}`) which must be the first line in any markdown document that is going to be published on the [LeanPub publishing platform)[https://leanpub.com/] and therefore does not count when MarkAPL looks for any `[parm]:` definitions.
 * Those definitions take precedence over standard (or default) parameters; therefore they cannot be overwritten unless you set the [ignoreEmbeddedParms](#"`ignoreEmbeddedParms`") parameter to 1.
 * The `[parm]` part is case insensitive.
-* All embedded parameters are collected on `ns.embeddedParms`.
+* All embedded parameters are collected on `ns.embeddedParms` (APL programmers only).
-* You cannot have comments on a line defining an embedded parameter.
+* You cannot have comments on a line defining an embedded parameter but you might have comment lines between `[parm]:` definition lines.

 ### Parameters